abhi19gupta/TwitterAnalytics/Documentation/source/dag.rst

 As mentioned above, our main idea is to provie the user an easy abstraction to build complex queries.
 But apart from this there are several functions that the abstraction of a DAG seems to serve, which we list below:

     * Provide an abstraction to build complex queires from simple queries.
     * A particular database may be suited to answer particular type of queries.
-In fact this is the root reason behind storing data in mongoDB to answer commonly encountered queries.
+In fact this is the main reason behind storing data in mongoDB to answer commonly encountered queries.
 We expect the user to have a basic understanding of the database schemas and thus be able to have an idea of efficiency of the two databases in answering specific queries.
 Having such knowledge, the user can compose different queries in sake of efficiency.
     * It may be easy to do some projection on data output by a query post the execution, rather than coding it in the cypher in case of neo4j, or the aggregation pipeline in case of mongoDB.
 Thus, given the DAG abstraction, the user can feed te output of the query into a postprocessing node.
     * On similar lines as above, the user may need to aggregate multiple outputs from different queries in a postprocessing function in a custom manner not supported by the query mechanism of the databases.
     * Breaking a big query into smaller ones may be benefitial from the end user point of view because by doing so we can show the incremental results of the smaller parts to the user instead of waiting for the entire big query to execute.